 When working with ranges in Excel, the comma ( , ) is an important character.
 The comma creates a non-contiguous range, which is a range of cells not contained within a single border.
 It sounds more confusing than it really is, and the good news is you don’t need to understand it to use it.

-Source data in an Excel chart can be non-contiguous, therefore we can create a step chart without having to change any of the data.
+The Source data inside an Excel chart can be non-contiguous; therefore, we can create a step chart without changing any data at all – Woop, Woop!

 - Right-click on the chart, click Select Data… from the menu.